 Sometimes m is wider than the mode of reg.
 These subreg expressions are often called paradoxical.
 They are used in cases where we want to refer to an object in a wider mode but do not care what value the additional bits have.
-The reload passibnsgires that paradoxical references are aerahard28(xical)-333(registers.)]TJ 0 -15Tn a mem; this usually occurs when the mem is a stack slot which replaced a pseudo register.
+The reload pass ensures that paradoxical references are only made to hard registers.